You might be wondering, “Should I use my 401k to pay off debt?” It’s a common question.

 So you have to need the money right now, for something really important.
 Assuming you are the employee who has the 401k, some of the things that could qualify according to the IRS are:

-Paying off your car loan or paying off the credit card debt you got by buy electronics isn’t on the list.
-And using 401k money for a student loan wouldn’t be a hardship withdrawal either.
-(Although paying for the next 12 months of college expenses could be.)
+Note that using your 401k to pay off credit card debt isn’t on the list.
+So you cannot take a hardship withdrawal for credit card debt.
+And using 401k money for a car loan or student loans wouldn’t be a hardship withdrawal either.
+(Although, again, paying for the next 12 months of college expenses could be.)

 Cashing Out Your 401K by Taking an Early Distribution